influxdata/influxdb-firehose-nozzle/README.md

   "org": "myorg"
 }]
 ```
-If you do not have a centralized service for providing this information in your enviornment already, a sample application is included in this repository [for you to use](app-api-example).
+If you do not have a centralized service for providing this information in your environment already, a sample application is included in this repository [for you to use](app-api-example).

 ### Batching